 The Townsville City Council will responsibly manage council-owned assets.

-- Audit Committee Policy
+- Audit and Risk Committee Policy

 - Business Continuity Management Policy